mtbsteve/ROSJoyController/README.md

 - Implementation of the /joy node still outstanding (including button support)
 - ROS_IP needs to be pre-set to apsync companion computers
 - ROS Melodic to be tested on a TX2
+- Selection menu for the ROS topics to be implemented (currently hardcoded)

 ## Thank you